gruenerBogen/MfNF-Diagnostic-Scripts/README.md

 This script does not check links to external websites and links pointing to an acrticle which is not listed in the sitemap.

+## Logging data
+All bad links found by this script are logged to a csv file called `bad_log.csv` for later analysis.
+This csv file has the following columns:
+ - book: The book the page source is in.
+ - source: The page on which the bad link appeared.
+ - target: The page the bad link is pointing to.
+ - id: The refereced Anker (or blank if none)
+ - reason: The reason for this link to be logged.

 ## Idea
 Fetch all articles from the sitemap and download them.
 Then scan each for links and check if the target id exists on the target page using the already